lisy7723/lisy7723/README.md

 - 👋 Hi, I’m @lisy7723
 - 👀 I’m interested in Starcraft.
-- 🌱 I’m currently learning circuit, code and math.
+- 🌱 I’m currently learning circuit, programming and math.
 - 💞️ I’m looking to collaborate on Stttudying.
 - 📫 How to reach me ...